-In August a team of 5 strangers will attempt to Run the Peaks, find out who they are.
+In August a team of 5 strangers will attempt to Run the Peaks, find out who they are and what motivates them.

 Previously a swimmer, Jessica started running and going to the gym after an injury and hasn’t looked back since.
 In just a few short years she has taken on some great challenges from marathons to Tough Mudders and recently Europe’s Toughest Mudder – an 8 hour overnight obstacle course race.

 Jessica is raising money for the mental health Charity Mind.
 The charity provides advice and support to empower anyone experiencing mental health problems.
 1 in 4 people will experience mental health problems in a year and only 15% of those will access support.
 No one should battle a mental health condition alone.
 Jessica herself knows this all too well having battled through an eating disorder after receiving valuable help and support.